 Common COVID-19 Vaccine Questions for Providers

-Louisiana COVID-19 vaccine providers DO NOT need to update thier vaccine inventory in VaccineFinder.
+Louisiana COVID-19 vaccine providers DO NOT need to update their vaccine inventory in VaccineFinder.
 Louisiana's immunization information system (IIS) LINKS is integrated with VaccineFinder and will automatically update each COVID-19 vaccine provider's inventory.

 While we remain in the pandemic, the federal government has ensured that vaccines are made available to those in need without cost to the individual.
 Providers that participate in the CDC COVID-19 Vaccination Program contractually agree to administer a COVID-19 vaccine regardless of an individual's ability to pay and regardless of their coverage status.